 The survey templates have been designed for use across a wide range of event types and topics.
 Some standard or common questions appear on all templates, to ensure consistency and allow you to measure impact across different events.

 Whichever survey tool you choose, make sure you personalise it:

 Finally, print and photocopy the surveys, double-sided, and distribute them at your event.

 Depending on the structure of your event, you could place surveys on tables, include them in participant packs, or hand them out at the end of the event.
 You may wish to have some clipboards and pens, and a collection box on hand to facilitate completion of the survey.
 Some event organisers choose to offer a small incentive, such as a lolly, sticker or balloon, for survey completion.

 Online surveys remove the need for data entry before analysis.
-However, they tend to have lower response rates than those delivered at the time of the event.
+However, they tend to have lower response rates than those delivered in-person at the time of the event.
 This can be because people forget about the survey after leaving the event, or because it requires extra action compared to completing one at the time.